 Demand for KONE’s products and services and the competitive environment are impacted by the general economic cycles and especially the level of activity within the construction industry.
-As China accounts for over 25% of KONE’s sales, a sustained market decline in the Chinese construction industry, in particular, could have an adverse effect on KONE’s growth and profitability.
+As China accounts for close to 30% of KONE’s sales, a sustained market decline in the Chinese construction industry, in particular, could have an adverse effect on KONE’s growth and profitability.

-The risks related to geopolitical tensions and protectionism have increased during the past year.
+Geopolitical tensions and protectionism continue to expose KONE to various business risks.
 In addition to the potential adverse impacts on the general economic activity, geopolitical tensions and protectionism could impact the competitiveness of KONE’s supply chain, and lead to increased costs from trade and customs tariffs.
 A significant portion of KONE’s component suppliers and global supply capacity is located in China.
-A no-deal Brexit could also increase costs, create disruptions to KONE’s operations in UK and affect KONE’s UK based suppliers operations.

 In addition to the level of market demand, competitiveness of KONE’s offering is a key driver of the company’s growth and profitability.
 A failure to anticipate or address changes in customer requirements and in competitors’ offerings, ecosystems and business models or in the regulatory environment could result in a deterioration of the competitiveness of KONE’s offering.
 Furthermore, ongoing structural changes in the competitive landscape of the elevator and escalator industry and customer consolidation in China, for example, could affect market dynamics and KONE’s market share.

 The majority of components used in KONE’s supply chain are sourced from external suppliers.
-In addition to this, KONE uses a significant amount of subcontracted installation resources and has outsourced some business support processes and collaborates with partners in digital services.
-These expose KONE to component and skilled labor availability and cost risk and continuity risk in partnerships.
+In addition to this, KONE uses a significant amount of subcontracted installation resources, has outsourced some business support processes and collaborates with partners in digital services.
+These expose KONE to component and subcontracted labor availability and cost risk and continuity risk in partnerships.
 A failure to secure the needed components or resources or quality issues within these could cause business disruptions and cost increases.

 Hazard, security and incidental risks

 KONE’s business activities are dependent on the uninterrupted operation, quality and reliability of its manufacturing facilities, sourcing channels, operational service solutions and logistics processes.
-KONE’s, its suppliers’ and customers’ operations also utilize extensively information technology and KONE’s business is dependent on the quality, integrity and availability of information.
-Thus, KONE is exposed to cyber security risks, as operational information systems and products may be vulnerable to interruption, loss or manipulation of data, or malfunctions which can result in disruptions in processes and equipment availability.
+KONE’s, its suppliers’ and customers’ operations also utilize information technology extensively and KONE’s business is dependent on the quality, integrity and availability of information.
+Thus, KONE is exposed to IT disruptions and cyber security risks, as operational information systems and products may be vulnerable to interruption, loss or manipulation of data, or malfunctions which can result in disruptions in processes and equipment availability.
 Any breach of sensitive employee or customer data may also result in significant penalties as well as reputational damage.
 Such cyber incidents could be caused by, including but not limited to, cybercrime, cyber-attacks, computer malware, information theft, fraud, misappropriation, or inadvertent actions from our employees and vendors.
 Also physical damage caused by fire, extreme weather conditions, natural catastrophes or terrorism, among other things, to these operations, could cause business interruption for KONE or its suppliers.